danieltannn/ITP_24/LibComposite/README.md

 # This directory shows the how to set up the Raspberry Pi Zero W into a composite gadget.
+Look into "setup.md" for a more deetailed step by step guide on how to set up the Raspberry Pi Zero W.

 ## Different gadget modes that Raspberry Pi Zero W allows
 ## 1. Serial Gadget